Moe202/CS175-Group-8/docs/final.md

-# 2.Approach
+## 2.Approaches

-For progress report, our approach used the Q-Learning algorithm.
+For final report, our approach used the Q-Learning algorithm.
 Here is the equation of Q-Learning algorithm and our parameter set-up.<br>
 The Q-Learning equation:<br>

 <img src="images/eq.gif" title="equation" />